kamesh-a/branching-flows/README.md

 **Future Steps:**
-6. Should be enhanced to `auto pull` from CI.
+- 6. Should be enhanced to `auto pull` from CI.
+- 9. Auto tagging from `merge` event on github actions.
-9. Auto deployment to production after `successful merge` to `master` with CI.
+- 9. Auto deployment to `production` as a outcome of `successful merge` to `master` with CI.

 **Some related articles and github actions:**